section-engineering-education/engineering-education/content/articles/setting-up-kali-linux-for-dual-boot/index.md

 ### Introduction
 To `Dual boot` a machine is to install two operating systems on the same machine.
 You can choose which operating system to work with during the booting process.

-But why install one OS beside another.
-For that case, let's take a look at why you might want to install Kali linux beside Windows.
+### Reasons for installing Kali Linux alongside Windows:
 - Kali Linux is primarily developed for Security purposes.
-This limits Kali Linux's support for some IDEs or applications.
-For an instance as a developer, you might not comfortably use Android studio on Kali Linux compared to windows.
+This limits Kali Linux's support for some integrated development environments and applications.
+For instance, as a developer, you might not comfortably use Android Studio on Kali Linux compared to windows.
-- Windows on the other hand cannot be used for security research since it does not have major security tools used in research purposes.
-This limits Windows' potential use for research.
+- Windows on the other hand can not be used for security research since it does not have major security tools used for research purposes.
+This limits its potential to be used in security researches and management.

-- To solve the two problems, you might want to install both Kali Linux and Windows on the same machine.
-To do so without loosing any of your data, carefully follow the procedure on this tutorial.
+To solve these two problems, you need to install both Kali Linux and Windows on the same machine.
+To do so without losing any of your data, carefully follow the procedure given below.

 In this tutorial, we will learn how to set up `Kali Linux` onto a machine already installed with Windows.
 This process allows you to safely keep your data initially on Windows.
 > **Note:** This process is similar to any other Linux-based operating system.